uwutube/ffmpeg-queue/README.md

 This manual method of running ffmpeg-queue is not recommended and does not include all components required to run the website.
 It is highly recommended that you run ffmpeg-queue using Docker.

-#### Backend

-The backend is designed to pool multiple different connections (Firebase, database, etc.) into one easy-to-use, straightforward API that can be used by both the frontend and any third-party applications that wish to use ffmpeg-queue's public data.

-To prepare the backend, enter the directory and install dependencies thru `yarn install`.
-To run the backend, enter the directory and run `yarn start`.

-#### Frontend

-The frontend is where all the magic happens - this is where the user interacts with ffmpeg-queue, and is used as a base for both the desktop web app and the mobile PWA.

-To prepare the frontend, enter the directory and install dependencies thru `yarn install`.
-To run the backend, enter the directory and run `yarn start`.

-#### Proxy

-The reverse proxy allows for only one port to be exposed publicly, with requests on the `/api` endpoint being redirected to the Express-based backend / API and all other requests being redirected to the Nuxt-based frontend.

-To prepare the proxy, enter the directory and install dependencies thru `yarn install`.
+To prepare the project, enter the directory and install dependencies thru `yarn install`.
-To run the proxy, enter the directory and run `yarn start`.
+To run the project, enter the directory and run `yarn start`.

 ## Deploying